 Mobile devices present a unique challenge to the healthcare industry.
-On one hand, they are increasingly being used by medical providers including the use of voice-capture, email, text messaging, remote access to medical records systems and video conferencing.
+On one hand, they are increasingly being used by medical providers including the use of voice-capture, email, text messaging, remote access to medical records systems, and video conferencing.
 Smartphones, tablets, and laptops offer the means of streamlined communication and collaboration by making modern health IT solutions accessible and easy to use.
 USB drives make data storage and transfer effortless.
 However, despite the benefits of this technology, the OCR published a cyber-security awareness newsletter specifically addressing the increased risks associated with mobile devices that are used to store or access ePHI.
-And lost, misplaced and stolen portable devices are one of the leading causes of healthcare security breaches.
+And lost, misplaced, and stolen portable devices are some of the leading causes of healthcare security breaches.
 Here are our tips to protect mobile devices:

 Tip # 1: Have policies and procedures in place